 - How many different residential unit types and sizes will you have in your development?
 Will rent vary by unit?
 (Tenant spaces and unit types are often more detailed when analyzing at the pro forma level.) - How will rental income change over time? - Will there be a lease up period where only a portion of rental income will be realized? - How will operating expenses change over time? - What costs are included in your operating expenses?
 Will individual expenses change at different rates over time, rather than just increasing with inflation? - How will any lease up period affect operating expenses and operating expense reimbursements? - When will investment costs be paid (e.g., purchase price is typically up front, but construction may span several months or years)? - Will you have any expenses (e.g., tax, insurance) that will need to be paid before you start collecting rent?
 If these costs are not included in your construction costs, they should be called out in operating expenses. - Are there tenant improvements that need to be assumed on an annual basis or inconsistently over the next 10 years? - Will your development require any capital expenses at various points over the next 10 years (e.g., new roof)? - Will you need to pay leasing costs (i.e., brokerage commissions) up front or now and again to lease out commercial space? - When will loan disbursements occur? - Will you refinance after construction is complete? - What exit cap rate will you assume you can achieve at the end of your pro forma?
 (Remember this correlates to the stability of the income your development generates.) - What will your outstanding loan balance be at the end of your pro forma?
 How much will it cost you to sell the property?
-Remember to deduct these costs from the value of your property at the end of year 10. - What discount rate is appropriate for you to use in calculating your NPV?
-(Hint: What return would you get from your money if you invested it elsewhere?) - Are there any points where cash flow puts your investment at risk (e.g., where you may not be able to pay financial obligations)?
+Remember to deduct these costs from the value of your property at the end of year 10. - Are there any points where cash flow puts your investment at risk (e.g., where you may not be able to pay financial obligations)?